 About the NYC Kids Project

-NYC Kids Project is a social justice arts organization advocating acceptance and inclusion.
-Performances and classroom programs use theatrical puppets, storytelling, sign-language, adaptive equipment and facilitated dialogue to focus on character development and anti-bullying issues.
-Audiences are encouraged to examine attitudes surrounding disabilities and differences, fostering empathy and awareness of commonalities.
+NYC Kids Project is a social justice arts organization advocating empathy, acceptance, and inclusion.
+Performances and classroom programs use theatrical puppets, storytelling, sign-language, adaptive equipment and facilitated dialogue to focus on character development and anti-bullying strategies.
+Children are encouraged to examine attitudes surrounding disabilities and differences while fostering empathy and an awareness of our commonalities.